 Cashier 1: “He comes in all the time and…he has to do the paperwork if he wants to keep buying money orders.
 He keeps trying to get around it.
 So Greg said no more.”

-It seems this guy was getting around the daily $3,000 purchase threshold (which requires paperwork to be filled out) by making multiple trips to the same location every day.
-This process requires recording the purchaser’s Social Security and Driver’s License number, which is kept in a binder somewhere in the back.
+It seems this guy was avoiding filling out paperwork by making multiple trips to the same location every day and spending less than $3,000 each time.
+Along with paperwork, customers have to provide their Social Security and driver’s license number.
+This information is kept in a binder somewhere.
 Needless to say, I don’t blame the guy since this seems far from secure.
-I felt bad for a fellow ms’er, but glad that the cashiers were having this conversation in front of me – which means they haven’t identified me as a frequent customer who more or less does the same thing.
+I felt bad for a fellow ms’er, but glad that the cashiers were having this conversation in front of me.
+Which means they haven’t identified me as a frequent customer who more or less does the same thing.

 Aside from unloading money orders, I also ordered $2,500 worth of Visa gift cards from giftcards.com with my Alaska Airlines credit card along with another $2,000 order using my brother’s Barclay Arrival card.
-The card was declined when he tried to purchase $9,500 worth of Visa gift cards a few weeks ago and since I’m trying to build up his point balance (and can’t trust him to do it himself), I thought this was a good solution.
+The card was declined when he tried to purchase $9,500 worth of Visa gift cards a few weeks ago.
+Since I’m trying to build up his point balance (and can’t trust him to do it himself), I thought this was a good solution.

 For those of you wondering, the $1,500 order I placed last week arrived on Friday, which was a lot faster than I had anticipated.
 What’s more, the purchase was in fact tracked by the iConsumer cash back portal and the 1.6% cash back is showing up as pending.
 While I assumed the 1.6% cash back would not be applied to gift card and shipping fees, I was pleasantly surprised to find that it was in fact applied to the entire purchase.